technotame/dangerous-methods/README.md

 # Dangerous Methods
-A Burp Suite extension for finding dangerous methods in Javascript, jQuery, PHP, and other languages.
+A Burp Suite extension for finding dangerous functions/methods in Javascript, jQuery, PHP, and other languages.
+It is powered by regular expressions looking for the implementations of common dangerous practices and creating an informational issue.

 ### Todo
 * Write issue backgrounds